Group of Art Harper Saturday Academy students working outside on a project

 Art Harper Saturday Academy

-Stevens Institute of Technology is committed to creating pre-college programming that will lead to greater diversity in science, technology, engineering and mathematics (STEM) fields.
-The Art Harper Saturday Academy, which began in Fall 2019, is a multi-year program that will reach out to high school students from under-resourced communities who are interested in pursuing college majors and careers in STEM related fields.
+Stevens Institute of Technology is committed to developing pre-college programming that broadens access to science, technology, engineering and mathematics (STEM) education.
+The Art Harper Saturday Academy, launched in Fall 2019, is a multi-year initiative that engages high school students with strong academic potential and limited access to STEM opportunities, helping them explore college pathways and careers in STEM-related fields.

 The core elements of the academy are: a math course, a project design course, and college prep workshops.
 In addition, students will receive academic support to improve their high school mathematics skills, gain exposure to various STEM careers and majors, and be provided with learning opportunities that apply their classroom knowledge to find solutions to real-world problems.
 The Academy takes place on the Stevens campus, allowing participants to experience a college environment, including access to our student dining facilities and attending select campus events.